ericfransen/bot-defeat-text-obfuscator/README.md

 ---

-## 🛡️ The Solution: BiDi & Phantom Obfuscation
+## 🛡️ The Solution: Phantom Obfuscation

 **Text-Obfuscator** sits in the "Goldilocks Zone" of security: **Low Cost, High Friction.**